SAP-samples/btp-task-center-integration/fieldglass-scenario/update-destination.md

         * __tc.clientId__: This property is used to enable task updates to be pushed from SAP Fieldglass.
 The value of this property is the value of the **uaa > clientid** from the service key of the new service instance.
         * __tokenServiceURL.queries.client_id__: Add the **Client ID** value located on the View Application Keys page in SAP Fieldglass Configuration Manager.
         * __tokenServiceURL.queries.client_secret__: Add the **Client Secret** value located on the View Application Keys page in SAP Fieldglass Configuration Manager.
         * __URL.headers.X-ApplicationKey__: Add the **API Application Key** value located on the View Application Keys page in SAP Fieldglass Configu-ration Manager.
 This value is used when making calls to the URL in this destination.
 ![Configure BTP Destinations 2](images/D2.png)
 4. Select the **Use default JDK truststore** checkbox.
 5. Confirm that your setup looks similar to that in the screenshot and **Save** your configuration.

+>**Note**
-**Note**: To check the connectivity between the SAP Task Center service and SAP Fieldglass, use the monitoring functionality of SAP Task Center.
+>To check the connectivity between the SAP Task Center service and SAP Fieldglass, use the monitoring functionality of SAP Task Center.
 If you choose **Check Connection** in the destination configuration, you may not receive correct information about the connectivity between the SAP Task Center service and SAP Fieldglass.